cityofaustin/Residential-Permitting/_project_steps/1-general-process/define.md

 * Explain any next steps needed for you to correctly permit your project.

 You may need to hire a licensed professional to help you complete your project.&nbsp;

+### Make sure you can get a permit

+You may not be able to get a new permit right away if your property currently has an expired permit.
+You may also not be able to get a permit if you’ve already reached the maximum amount of impervious coverage allowed on your property.
+If this happens, reconsider your materials or design and come in for a consultation to find out if you can get a permit (hyperlink to Can I get a permit page).